 She’s held various positions within private sector, government, and not-for-profit organizations working within the IT, media, film and television, tourism, and biotechnology industries.
 She’s led several pan-Atlantic business building missions throughout the U.S., Canada, and Europe.
 From 2007 – 2019, she was manager of marketing and communications for the Prince Edward Island BioAlliance.

 Director, Rural Women's Business Centre

-Shelley Jessop is the Manager of the PEI Business Women's Association's Rural Women’s Business Centre in Central Bedeque.
+Shelley Jessop is the Director of the PEI Business Women's Association's Rural Women’s Business Centre in Central Bedeque.
 Shelley recently relocated to PEI and brings a diverse background of experience.
 She is a Certified Resume’ Strategist with 10 years of experience working in career and employment services, most recently with the YW Women’s Employment Resource Centre in Calgary, AB, where she supervised the centre and created programming to support women with achieving their career goals.
 With roots as a Chemical Technologist and then in management of a technical department for a multi-national company within the energy industry.
 As a leader, she has formed and led diverse teams on complex projects.
 A lifelong entrepreneur, she has hands-on experience starting multiple businesses from the ground up, including a contracting company, farm-direct business raising lamb, and a clay art studio.
 Passionate about lifelong learning, she believes in the power of building strong communities of support to achieve business success.